-It contains all the text of the subscription edition. including General and Scriptural Indexes and Appendix, but no illustrations except the frontispiece.
+It contains all the text of the subscription edition, including General and Scriptural Indexes and Appendix, but no illustrations except the frontispiece.

-THE TRADE EDITION is 5%x7% inches in size. and contains 1042 pages.
+THE TRADE EDITION is 5\%x7\% inches in size, and contains 1042 pages.

+PRICES:

-PRICES: - \$1.50 Full leather, round corners,
+Cloth, - \$1.50 Full leather, round corners, - 2.00

 PACIFIC PRESS PUBLISHING CO., 39 Bond St., New York City.
+Kansas City, Mo.
+Oakland, Cal.

-NTERFEITS in the Christian church By C. A. S. TEMPLE.
-A vivid presentation of the pagar festivals, rites, and usages which A vivia presentation of the pagar restvals, files, and usages which the author finds in the Christian churches of to-day, together with two chapters on Freemasonry, which ought to be read by every Mason who professes to be a Christian.
+PAGAN COUNTERFEITS in the Christian church By C. A. S. TEMPLE.

+A vivid presentation of the pagar festivals, rites, and usages which the author finds in the Christian churches of to-day, together with two chapters on Freemasoury, which ought to be read by every Mason who professes to be a Christian.
 187 pages, paper covers.
 Price 25 cents.
 Address House nearest to you.